-Risks in Children < 24 Months of Age
+Risks of Hospitalization and Wheezing in Children Younger than 24 Months of Age

-Data supporting the safety and effectiveness of FluMist administration in immunocompromised individuals are limited to 174 individuals with HIV infection and 10 mild to moderately immunocompromised children and adolescents with cancer [see Clinical Studies].
+FluMist Quadrivalent has not been studied in immunocompromised persons.
+The effectiveness of FluMist has not been studied in immunocompromised persons.
+Data on safety and shedding of vaccine virus after administration of FluMist in immunocompromised persons are limited to 173 persons with HIV infection and 10 mild to moderately immunocompromised children and adolescents with cancer [see CLINICAL PHARMACOLOGY].

 Medical Conditions Predisposing to Influenza Complications

-The safety of FluMist in individuals with underlying medical conditions that may predispose them to complications following wild-type influenza infection has not been established.
-FluMist should not be administered unless the potential benefit outweighs the potential risk.
+The safety of FluMist Quadrivalent in individuals with underlying medical conditions that may predispose them to complications following wild-type influenza infection has not been established.

 Management of Acute Allergic Reactions